Same Instructions, Different Day.

 I cannot speak for you all, but if someone promises they will do something and they don’t follow through, I am so disappointed!
 Because the Lord has made me more mindful about keeping my word, He reminds me to say “with God’s help I will”…or, “if nothing changes, I plan to”, or “Lord will, I’ll…” Keeping that last verse in mind, it really helps us to rely on our perfect God to help us keep our word.
 Also, if we something does happen, it’s a good idea to circle back to the person quickly and fulfill your promise as soon as possible.

 Bottom line: If you can’t season your promise with salt, it really best not to promise at all.
 I heard a cartoon character say, a broken promise cannot be easily put back together.
 That’s heavy, right?
 So keeping that in mind, we should pray before we promise.
 Amen?
-Amen.
+Amen!

-In the meantime, if you have not subscribed to BlenCouragesU.com, please do so!
+As a reminder, if you have not subscribed to BlenCouragesU.com, please do so!
 It’s free and a good place to get the encouragement, inspiration and information based the Word of God!
-Additionally, you can also see what we are up to on Facebook, Twitter , and Instagram!
-You can also listen in and subscribe to the podcast on Stitcher Radio , Google Play, and Apple podcasts!
+Additionally, you can also see what we are up to on Facebook, X, and Instagram.
+Also, if you so inclined, join us Thursday nights––we are LIVE on YouTube at 8:05EST/7:05CST.
+You can also listen in and subscribe to the podcast on Apple podcastsPandora, and Spotify!

 Thank you SO much for stopping by.
 God bless, keep and make His face to shine upon you as you #StayOnTheWall!